fregante/webext-events/source/on-extension-start.md

 	await chrome.storage.local.set({started: Date.now()})
 }

-// Add the listener as soon as possible because the "onExtensionStart"
+// Add the listener as soon as possible or else they'll miss the "onExtensionStart" event onExtensionStart.addListener(listener);
-// event happens around 100ms after 'webext-events' is loaded onExtensionStart.addListener(listener);
 ```